top-comengineer/wcvendors/README.md

 The checkout experience is just the same as you currently have it.
 This means that your customers still only have to pay once for however many products they purchase, regardless of which vendor is selling it.

+Support is currently available for PayPal Adpative - parallel payments with chained payments planned.

 ## Future Development

 Features to be added include: